Infectious Disorders

 Vignette 2.
 A 54-year-old woman with a history of Crohn disease on immunosuppressant medications presented to an outside hospital with sudden-onset right ptosis, dysarthria, and shortness of breath, followed over days by diplopia, soft voice, proximal arm weakness, and difficulty swallowing.
 Symptoms were preceded by abdominal pain and distension.
 She was intubated 8 days after symptom onset.

 On examination, she communicated by writing.
 Facial muscles, tongue, and neck were moderately weak, with complete ptosis and no diplopia.
 She had severe proximal, greater than distal, weakness in the upper, more than lower, extremities.
 Reflexes were mildly reduced.
 Although antibodies for myasthenia gravis were negative, she was treated presumptively for myasthenia gravis with a 5-day course of intravenous immunoglobulin.
 Repeat nerve conduction study showed small-amplitude motor responses, and EMG showed small, short duration motor unit action potentials with early recruitment, consistent with a myopathic pattern.
 She was treated with antitoxin and penicillin G 2 weeks into her course.
-Botulinum neurotoxin type A, both in serum and stool, was detected by the bioassay method (intraperitoneal inoculation of mice).
+Botulinum neurotoxin type A, both in serum and stool, was detected by mouse bioassay.
 One month later, she was weaned from tracheostomy, and after 2 months she ambulated with a walker and her swallowing study normalized.
 Because she was treated late in the course, this may have limited her response to botulism treatment.
 She also had underlying medical conditions requiring ongoing treatment and has not returned to her baseline.
-She had a transient recurrence of symptoms, and concern was raised for another occurrence of botulism.
+She had a transient recurrence of symptoms, and concern was raised for a repeat occurrence of botulism.
 She was not retreated and gradually stabilized.

-Botulinum toxin is a family of serologically closely related neurotoxins: A, B, C1, D, E, F, G, and a variably classified type H or FA (29; 35).
+Botulinum toxin is a family of serologically closely related neurotoxins: A, B, C, D, E, F, G, and a variably classified type H or FA (30; 37).
 On a milligram-per-kilogram basis, botulinum toxin is the most potent biological toxin known.
-It has been estimated that 6 picograms or 5,000,000 molecules of botulinum toxin are sufficient to kill a mouse (38).
+It has been estimated that 6 picograms or 5,000,000 molecules of botulinum toxin are sufficient to kill a mouse (42).
 The estimated human dose (assuming 70 kg weight) of BoNT/A lethal to 50% of a population that is exposed (LD50) based on animal studies is approximately 0.09 to 0.15 μg by intravenous administration, 0.7 to 0.9 μg by inhalation, and 70 μg by oral administration (26).
-Other reports include BoNT LD50 is between 0.1 and 500 ng/kg (88).
+Other reports include BoNT LD50 is between 0.1 and 500 ng/kg (100).

 Pathophysiology.
-BoNT must travel from the gut via the circulation to reach its final target, the neuromuscular junction (82; 43).
-Botulinum neurotoxins are not rapidly inactivated by the acid and proteolytic activity of stomach fluids.
-Botulinum toxin is released from bacteria as part of a noncovalent multimeric complex containing auxiliary proteins.
+Botulinum neurotoxins must travel via the circulation to reach their final target, the neuromuscular junction (95; 47).
+In foodborne botulism, this begins in the gut.
+BoNT is rapidly inactivated by the acid and proteolytic activity of stomach fluids.
+It is released from bacteria as part of a noncovalent multimeric complex containing auxiliary proteins.
 This complex is formed by BoNTs and nontoxic neurotoxin-associated proteins.
-The nontoxic non-haemagglutinin component (NTNHA) plays an important role in protecting BoNTs from the gastrointestinal tract, and other subunits enable binding to the surface of intestinal cells for subsequent transcytosis of the neurotoxic complex from the apical membrane to the basolateral membrane of intestinal epithelium (88; 59).
+The nontoxic non-haemagglutinin component (NTNHA) plays an important role in protecting BoNTs from the gastrointestinal tract, and other subunits enable binding to the surface of intestinal cells for subsequent transcytosis of the neurotoxin complex from the apical membrane to the basolateral membrane of intestinal epithelium (100; 65).
 Once released, the BoNT progenitor complex sequesters E-cadherin in its monomeric form, blocking E-cadherin dimer formation, which weakens the transepithelial barrier.
-This process leads to bulk entry of neurotoxin into the bloodstream (88).
-After release, the toxin then reaches the lymph and blood circulations.
-The toxin does not cross the blood-brain barrier (84), but does cross the blood-nerve barrier.
+This process leads to bulk entry of neurotoxin into the bloodstream (100).
+The toxin then reaches the lymph and blood circulations.
+Although BoNT does not cross the blood-brain barrier (97), it does cross the blood-nerve barrier.
+In wound botulism, spores of C botulinum contaminate a wound, germinate, and produce botulinum neurotoxin in the wound, which then enters the circulation.

 All BoNTs are protoxins that target and enter motor nerve terminals at neuromuscular junctions.
 BoNTs are synthesized as single-chain polypeptides with a molecular weight of approximately 150 kDa.
-Subsequent enzymatic cleavage produces about a 50 kDa light chain (LC) polypeptide and a roughly 100 kDa heavy chain (HC) polypeptide that are linked via a single disulfide bond.
-A short linker region between the LC and HC needs to be cleaved by either bacterial or host proteases to convert the protoxin into its active form.
-The LC functions as a zinc-dependent protease, and the HC contains 2 functional 50 kDa domains: a C-terminal domain, which delivers the LC into the cytosol, and an N-terminal domain that recognizes specific cell-surface receptors.
+Subsequent enzymatic cleavage produces about 50 kDa light chain (LC) and 100 kDa heavy chain (HC) polypeptides that are linked via a single disulfide bond.
+A short linker region between the light chain and high chain needs to be cleaved by either bacterial or host proteases to convert the protoxin into its active form.
+The light chain incorporates the catalytic zinc-dependent protease activity, a zinc atom bound to HEXXH motif, sheltered within the core of the structure (85).
+The high chain contains two functional 50 kDa domains: a C-terminal domain, which delivers the light chain into the cytosol, and an N-terminal domain that recognizes specific cell-surface receptors.
 Although all BoNT serotypes inhibit acetylcholine release, their mechanisms of action, specific toxicities, and durations of persistence within the nerve cell differ.
-Mechanism of action is via different intracellular protein targets (there are 7 different cleavage sites within the 3 protein targets).
+Mechanisms of action are via different intracellular protein targets (there are seven different cleavage sites within the three protein targets).
 After BoNT binds to high-affinity presynaptic receptors, it is transported into the nerve cell through a receptor-mediated endocytosis within approximately 30 minutes.
 Acidification of the endosome triggers conformational changes of the toxins that lead to the N-terminal HC domain enabling the catalytic domain (LC) to translocate across the endosomal membrane into the cytosol of the peripheral cholinergic nerve cell.
-Once inside the cytosol, the catalytic domain blocks neurotransmitter acetylcholine release by selectively targeting and cleaving a specific set of soluble N-ethylmaleimide-sensitive factor attachment protein receptor (SNARE) proteins, which mediate fusion of synaptic vesicle to the presynaptic membrane in neurons.
-The SNARE proteins and their sensitivities to BoNT are synaptosomal-associated protein of 25 kDa (SNAP-25; cleaved by BoNT/A, BoNT/C, BoNT/E62); syntaxin 1 (cleaved by BoNT/C); and synaptobrevin (also known as vesicle-associated membrane protein [VAMP]) (cleaved by BoNT/B, BoNT/D, BoNT/F, BoNT/G) (82; 26; 28; 94).
+Once inside the cytosol, the catalytic domain blocks neurotransmitter acetylcholine release by selectively targeting and cleaving a specific set of soluble N-ethylmaleimide-sensitive factor attachment protein receptor (SNARE) proteins, which mediate fusion of synaptic vesicles to the presynaptic membrane in neurons.
+The SNARE proteins and their sensitivities to BoNT are synaptosomal-associated protein of 25 kDa (SNAP-25; cleaved by BoNT/A, BoNT/C, BoNT/E62); syntaxin 1 (cleaved by BoNT/C); and synaptobrevin (also known as vesicle-associated membrane protein [VAMP]) (cleaved by BoNT/B, BoNT/D, BoNT/F, BoNT/G) (95; 26; 28; 106).

 BoNT toxin types A, B, E, and F are the main toxins that affect humans.
-C botulinum strains that produce toxins A, B, and F are usually found in soil of geographic areas having low rain fall and moderate temperatures.
-In the United States, type A toxin-producing bacteria are found primarily west of the Mississippi river, and type B toxin-producing bacteria are found east of the Mississippi River.
-Type E toxin-producing bacteria are found in marine life and sediment around fresh water, particularly in Alaska and the Great Lakes region (40).
+C botulinum strains that produce toxins A, B, and F are usually found in soil of geographic areas having low rainfall and moderate temperatures.
+In the United States, prior reports suggested type A primarily west of the Mississippi river, and type B east of the Mississippi River.
+Type E toxin-producing bacteria are found in marine life and sediment around fresh water, particularly in Alaska and the Great Lakes region (44).

 In a systematic review of the literature on foodborne and wound botulism, the largest represented age group in 402 cases was 18 to 29 years, and the smallest group was older than 70 years (20).
 Eighty-six percent were foodborne, and 14% were wound botulism cases.
 Thirty-seven percent were type A, 17% type B, 20% type E, and 1% type F (with 25% unknown).
 Forty-six percent of patients were intubated, and 66% received antitoxin.

 Foodborne botulism.
-One systematic review noted 197outbreaks between 1920 and 2014 (median number of cases per outbreak was 3, range 2 to 97), and 55% were in the United States.
+One systematic review noted 197 outbreaks between 1920 and 2014 (median number of cases per outbreak was 3, range 2 to 97), and 55% were in the United States.
 Most of these outbreaks were fewer than 11 cases and due to a point source, whereas commercial food-related outbreaks were larger.
-Toxin types A, B, E, and F were identified as the causative agent in 34%, 16%, 17%, and 1% of outbreaks, respectively (31).
-In the United States in 2018, cases were the following toxin types, A in 35%, B in 18%, E in 35%, F in 12%, with a median age of 55 years.
-More information can be found:https://www.cdc.gov/botulism/surv/2018/index.html.
+Toxin types A, B, E, and F were identified as the causative agent in 34%, 16%, 17%, and 1% of outbreaks, respectively (32).
+In the United States in 2019, cases were of the following toxin types: 68% A, 26% E, and 5% F, with a median age of 58 years and 58% male.
+More information can be found:https://www.cdc.gov/botulism/surv/2019/index.html.
+Le Bouquin and colleagues described foodborne outbreaks in France 2008 to 2018, which have remained relatively stable at 0.02 cases per 100,000 (60).
+Of the 100 outbreaks of human botulism during the 2008 to 2018 period, 90% of cases were foodborne, 10% of cases were infant, and <1% of cases were wound botulism.
+More than 40% of foodborne botulism cases come from improperly home-canned vegetables and meats that fail to destroy C botulinum spores (32).
+Anaerobic conditions, low acidity (pH> 4.6), low salt and sugar concentrations, and temperatures higher than 39°F (4°C) promote germination of C botulinum spores and botulinum toxin production (14).

 Wound botulism.
-Areas where skin popping is practiced, such as the southwest United States, experienced higher numbers of botulism due to black tar heroin use (70).
+Areas where skin popping is practiced, such as the southwest United States, experience higher numbers of botulism due to black tar heroin use (78).

-In Europe, botulism cases are often sporadic, suggesting that C botulinum spores might be present in the drug supply and environment at varying levels of contamination (63).
+In Europe, botulism cases are often sporadic, suggesting that C botulinum spores might be present in the environment and drug supply at varying levels of contamination (70).

-Other.
-Guru and colleagues identified 35 cases of intestinal toxemia botulism described in the literature (34).
-Three species of Clostridia (botulinum, butyricum, and baratii) were incriminated as the cause in 51%, 9%, and 31%, respectively.
-The one probable adult intestinal colonization case reported by the Centers for Disease Control and Prevention in 2018 was toxin type F (https://www.cdc.gov/botulism/s...).
+Other, including adult intestinal toxemia and iatrogenic.
+Eighty-seven cases of iatrogenic botulism were reported in 2023 across Europe with the majority confirmed by endopeptidase assays, as the longest case was 11 days out from treatment.
+This followed intragastric botulinum neurotoxin injections for weight reduction, most of which were performed in a clinic in Istanbul (29).
+Guru and colleagues identified 35 cases of intestinal toxemia botulism in the literature (36).
+Three species of clostridia (botulinum, baratii, and butyricum) were incriminated as the cause in 51%, 31%, and 9%, respectively.
+The one probable adult intestinal colonization case reported by the Centers for Disease Control and Prevention in 2019 was toxin type F. More information can be found at the following website:https://www.cdc.gov/botulism/surv/2019/index.html.

 Foodborne botulism occurs when C botulinum spores are placed in an anaerobic environment and allowed to germinate and produce the toxin.
-C botulinum spores are capable of surviving 100°C for at least 6 hours, but they are killed at temperatures of 120°C for 5 minutes (07).
+C botulinum spores are capable of surviving 100°C for at least 6 hours, but they are killed at temperatures of 120°C for 5 minutes (08).
 Home canning with a pressure cooker will kill C botulinum spores.
-Most cases of foodborne botulism come from improperly home-canned food boiled at 100°C or contaminated foods not heated above 85°C to denature the toxin.
-At present, no method is known to prevent colonization of the gastrointestinal tract in infants or those with underlying gastrointestinal abnormality.
-The only known effective prevention measure for infant botulism is to avoid feeding honey to infants 12 months of age or less.
-For wound botulism, appropriate early debridement and cleaning of the wounds and administration of antibiotics, such as penicillin to kill the C botulinum, can help prevent wound botulism.
-No vaccine has preventative value after toxin exposure.

-The differential diagnosis for botulism includes Guillain-Barré syndromes, especially Miller Fishers variants and myasthenia gravis, predominantly.
+The differential diagnosis for botulism includes Guillain-Barré syndromes, especially Miller Fisher variant and myasthenia gravis, predominantly.
 Lambert-Eaton syndrome, diphtheritic polyneuropathy, tick paralysis, brainstem stroke, curare poisoning, poliomyelitis, West Nile virus, organophosphate intoxication, and nerve agent poisoning are also possibilities.
-These diagnoses should be seriously considered if the weakness fluctuates during the day, if examination shows objective sensory loss or CNS involvement, or if the cerebrospinal fluid shows pleocytosis or elevated total protein and ataxia is prominent.
+These diagnoses should be seriously considered if the weakness fluctuates during the day, if examination shows objective sensory loss or central nervous system involvement, or if the cerebrospinal fluid shows pleocytosis or elevated total protein and ataxia is prominent.
 Helpful distinguishing tests include the “Tensilon” (this brand name was withdrawn from the market in 2015) test with intravenous injection of edrophonium chloride, if available (for myasthenia gravis), CSF exam and nerve conduction studies (for Guillain-Barré syndrome and poliomyelitis and West Nile virus), and potentially measurement of cholinesterase blood levels (for organophosphate or nerve agent intoxication).

-Repetitive nerve stimulation may not distinguish botulism from myasthenia gravis or Lambert-Eaton syndrome, as any of these neuromuscular junction disorders can show compound muscle action potential amplitude decrement at low rates (2 to 3 Hz).
-With high rates (30 to 50 Hz) of repetitive nerve stimulation or exercise, botulism and Lambert-Eaton syndrome, both affecting the presynaptic neuromuscular junction, often show an increment in compound muscle action potential amplitude.
+Repetitive nerve stimulation may not distinguish botulism from myasthenia gravis or Lambert-Eaton syndrome, as any of these neuromuscular junction disorders can show compound muscle action potential amplitude decrement at low rates on repetitive nerve stimulation (2 to 3 Hz).
+With high rates (30 to 50 Hz) of repetitive nerve stimulation or exercise, botulism and Lambert-Eaton syndrome, both affecting the presynaptic portion of the neuromuscular junction, often show an increment in compound muscle action potential amplitude.
 However, high rates of stimulation are not always tolerated, and exercising a severely weakened muscle may be difficult.
 Identification of slowed nerve conduction speed on nerve conduction study points to Guillain-Barré syndrome and its variants.

 Complications